vikramaH/links/AI and LLMs.md

 * apple/ml-stable-diffusion 🍏🌌
 * invictus717/MetaTransformer 🌐💡

-# Defining Your Problem
+# Creating Your Own Model Architecture in Machine Learning
+**Defining Your Problem**
 Start by clarifying the problem you’re solving.
 Is it a classification, regression, or other task?
 Understanding your problem helps you choose the appropriate model type and architecture.

-# Selecting the Right Framework
+**Selecting the Right Framework**
 Different machine learning frameworks offer various levels of flexibility and ease of use.
 Choose a framework that aligns with your expertise and project requirements.
 Popular choices include **TensorFlow, PyTorch, and scikit-learn**.

-# AI model architecture
+**AI model architecture**
-* Model architecture is the arrangement of layers, connections, and components that determine how data flows through your machine learning model.
+Model architecture is the arrangement of layers, connections, and components that determine how data flows through your machine learning model.
 A well-designed architecture can significantly impact the model’s performance, training speed, and generalization ability.

+# How to Build an AI Model for a Business

 * An AI model is an algorithm/set of algorithms (we can also call it a program) fed with data and learning from it to find patterns as well as make predictions, classifications, and decisions without being strictly programmed for every single task.
 There are many types of AI models by structure and ways they're trained.
 Most AI models used in business today are either ML or DL-based.